peterd300/dotfiles/README.md

-# dotfiles
-My own dot files and install script for Void Linux system
+# My own dot files and install script for Void Linux system

-# first attempt to use github for my .dot files for void linux

 dot files for

 openbox
 polybar
 picom
 htop

-Prerequierment for the install script
+Pre-requierments for the install script

 after installation and first reboot login as root